hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: Happy Harpy Hunting Grounds

 By Chris
-The ruined buildings of Mordheim are home to many strange and fantastical creatures, a number of which are the subjects of rumours about hidden riches.
+The ruined buildings of Hammerheim are home to many strange and fantastical creatures, a number of which are the subjects of rumours about hidden riches.
 Occasionally warbands will attempt to discover whether these rumours are true.
 Most of the time these